hypernym-studio/utils/README.md

 ### read

-Reads the entire contents of a file.
+Reads the entire contents of a `file`.

 ```ts
 import { read } from '@hypernym/utils/fs'